Road Rovers: Home media

 A multi-region DVD of the entire series was announced on February 4, 2015, by Warner Archive and released on February 10, 2015.
 All of the episodes can be purchased digitally on Amazon Prime, Google TV, Apple TV, and YouTube.

 In popular culture

 A statue of Hunter makes a cameo appearance in The Sylvester & Tweety Mysteries episode "The Stilted Perch".

-The Road Rovers make cameo appearances in the Histeria! episode "Big Fat Baby Theatre" and the Teen Titans Go! episode "Huggbees".
-Also, for the former show, Loud Kiddington's dog "Fetch" bears a strong resemblance to Hunter.
+The Road Rovers make cameo appearances in the Histeria! episode "Big Fat Baby Theatre" where Loud Kiddington's dog "Fetch" bears a strong resemblance to Hunter, and the Teen Titans Go! episode "Huggbees" on a film reel.